earle/mire/README.md

   :sdesc "bronze battle axe"})
 ```

-To inspect everything in the room: `inspect`
+To inspect everything in the room: `inspect`:

 ```clojure
 > inspect